 In this study, the sample size was larger than most samples in research that has been done concerning the relation between maltreatment and suicide.
 Furthermore, the interviews were done by trained professionals.
-Moreover, the submission of the Child Protection Cases in this research results in a more valid comparison of maltreated persons and non-maltreated persons.
-Additionally, because of the similarities in age of the participants, it is more reliable to make comparisons within the sample.
+Moreover, the submission of the Child Protection Cases in this study results in a more valid comparison of maltreated persons and non-maltreated persons.
+Additionally, because of the similarities in age of the participants, it's more reliable to make comparisons within the sample.
 Another added value offered by this research concerns the fact that all types of maltreatment were taken into account as well as one combined factor.
 This leaded to an extensive view on the subject.
-Furthermore, many factors have been included in this study, which also contributes to obtaining an extensive view on the subject.
-Finally, the factor 'connectedness with parents' was made up by 'relationship with parents' and 'present contact with parents', which makes the factor and the research innovative because 'present contact with parents' was not yet taken into account in earlier researches.
+Furthermore, many factors have been included in this study, which also contributes to an extensive view on the subject.
+Finally, the factor 'present contact with parents' provides some new insights on the relation.
+'Present contact with parents' was not yet taken into account in earlier researches, which makes this factor and the research innovative.